WebberZone/top-10/readme.txt

 * Modified: Brought back the old columns "Views" in the Admin Posts and Pages which contains both the Overall and Daily counts
 * Modified: New admin interface keeping mobile first in mind
 * Modified: Optimised widgets loading
+* Modified: Cron job will now delete entries from the daily table older than 90 days
 * Fixed: mySQL error messages due to improper escaping
+* Fixed: Plugin no longer overwrites cron schedules
 * Modified: Lot's of code optimisation and cleanup

 = 1.9.8.5 =